-6.5.1.1 The application is complete and the review fee has been paid.
+6.5.1.1 The application is complete and the review fee has been paid.\$256.25 paid

-\$256.25 paid

 6.5.1.2 The proposal conforms to all the applicable provisions of this Ordinance.
 Yes

 6.5.1.3 The proposed activity will not result in water pollution, erosion or sedimentation to water bodies.

-Stormwater changes proposed to the site are on the stormwater plan in Appendix J previously submitted and will result in decrease runoff and improved groundwater quality.
-Total impervious surface reduced from 98525 sf to 80451 sf; an 18074 sf or a total reduction of 18.3%.
-We hope to make further improvements in the final phase by utilizing the townhouse green as a detention area to further absorb runoff.
+Stormwater system and a reduction in impervious surface will result in decreased runoff and improved groundwater quality.
+Total impervious surface reduced from 98525 sf to 80451 sf; an 18074 sf reduction for a total reduction of 18.3%.
+We expect to make further improvements in the final phase by utilizing the townhouse green as a detention area/rain garden to further absorb runoff.
 Our team has utilized this design elsewhere with great success.
+There will also be constructed a plunge pool in Phase 3.